-The current protocol for the hearing examination component of the NHANES was developed by NCHS in collaboration with the National Institute for Occupational Safety and Health (NIOSH) and NIDCD in 1999.
+The current protocol for the hearing examination component of the NHANES was developed by NCHS in collaboration with NIOSH and the National Institute on Deafness and Other Communication Disorders (NIDCD) in 1999.
 The examination includes several parts:

-- Questionnaire items hearing-related questions included on bot h the household questionnaire (self-reported hearing ability; use of hearing aids and hearing protective devices; relevant medical history; noise exposure history) and in the mobile examination center questionnaire (current conditions that could affect the results of audiometric testing); - Otoscopy a cursory physical examination of the outer ear; - Acoustic immittance an objective evaluation of middle ear function; and - Pure tone air conduction audiometry a basic evaluation of hearing sensitivity.
+- Questionnaire items-hearing-related questions included on both the household questionnaire (self-reported hearing ability; use of hearing aids and hearing protective devices; relevant medical history; noise exposure history) and in the mobile examination center questionnaire (current conditions that could affect the results of audiometric testing); - Otoscopy-a cursory physical examination of the outer ear; - Acoustic immittance-an objective evaluation of middle ear function; and - Pure tone air conduction audiometry-a basic evaluation of hearing sensitivity.